-Element 5 Points 3 Points 1 Point Strength of Idea and discussion Implications and underlying assumptions of the argument have been discussed.
+Element 5 Points 3 Points 1 Point Strength of idea and discussion Implications and underlying assumptions of the argument have been discussed.
 There are clear and strong arguments which extend the submissions scope.
 Implications and underlying assumptions of the argument have been identified.
 There are discernible arguments but may be sometimes fall into description.
 Implications and underlying assumptions of the argument have sometimes been identified or are not logical.
-There is an underlying arguments but often falls into description Realistic, feasible and considered argument The topic, argument and analysis presented is imaginative, considered and feasible for the Force in being or future force.
-Demonstrates a sophisticated understanding of the topic The topic, argument and analysis presented considered and feasible with modifications to the Force in being or future force Demonstrates an understanding of the topic The topic argument and analysis is sound however, feasibility is high risk or partially supported by the submission Minor errors in understanding that do not contribute to the contest of ideas.
-Understanding of Air Power or Space Power The submission explores Air Power or Space Power in depth challenging the reader and encouraging discussion on application The submission explores Air Power or Space Power discussing application Minor lapses in how the concept could be applied to an Air Power or Space Power concept Structure, Language and writing The use of language assists the reader's understanding and avoid confusion.
+There is an underlying arguments but often falls into description.
+Realistic, feasible and considered argument The topic, argument and analysis presented is imaginative, considered and feasible for the Force in being or future force.
+Demonstrates a nuanced understanding of the topic.
+The topic, argument, and analysis presented considered and feasible with modifications to the Force in being or future force.
+Demonstrates an understanding of the topic.
+The topic argument and analysis is sound, however, feasibility is high risk or partially supported by the submission.
+Minor errors in understanding that do not contribute to the contest of ideas.
+Understanding of air power or space power The submission explores air power or space power in depth challenging the reader and encouraging discussion on application.
+The submission explores air power or space power discussing application.
+Minor lapses in how the concept could be applied to an air power or space power concept.
+Structure, language and writing The use of narrative and language assists the reader's understanding and avoids confusion.
 Varied sentence style.
-Precise, interesting, and vivid word choice uses clear examples to illustrate ideas Minor errors in spelling and language.
+Precise, interesting, and vivid word choice supports effective examples to illustrate concepts.
+Minor errors in spelling and language.
 Minimal impact on readers understanding.
-Attempts to use examples to illustrate ideas Multiple errors in spelling and language.
+Uses examples to illustrate ideas.
+Multiple errors in spelling and language.
 Some impact on the readers understanding Does not illustrate ideas effectively.